irrdnet/irrd/docs/development/development-setup.rst

     pytest --basetemp=.tmpdirs/ -s -vv irrd/integration_tests/run.py

-The `-s` parameter prevents `stdout` capture, which gives some information about the test setup to aid in debugging.
+The `-s` parameter prevents `stdout` capture (i.e. shows stdout output in the console), which gives some information about the test setup to aid in debugging.
 This example also uses the temporary directory name fix for Mac OS X, as suggested for unit tests.

 The integration test will start two instances of IRRd, one mirroring off the other, and an email server that captures all mail.
 It will then run a series